Tufin/oasdiff/README.md

 - supports localization for error messages and ignored changes
 - checks can be modified by developers using oasdiff as library with their own specific checks by adding/removing checks from the slice of checks
 - fewer false-positive errors by design
-- impproved support for type changes: allows changing integer->number for json/xml properties, allows changing parameters (e.g. query/header/path) to type string from number/integer/etc.
+- improved support for type changes: allows changing integer->number for json/xml properties, allows changing parameters (e.g. query/header/path) to type string from number/integer/etc.
 - allows removal of responses with non-success codes (e.g., 503, 504, 403)
 - allows adding new content-type to request
 - easier to extend and customize